 Ultimate Guide for Choosing Your Dress

 Looking for elopement dresses that will look amazing and work well in the outdoors?
 This guide will help you find a dress that’s easy to pack, hike with, and even the fabrics that work best for different seasons and different landscapes.
-As elopement experts, we’ve helped so many beautiful brides find a great dress.
-And we’ve learned some tips along the way!
+As an elopement expert, I’ve helped so many beautiful brides find a great dress.
+And I’ve learned some great tips along the way!
 So let’s find you a dress that helps you look amazing and keeps you comfortable on your wedding day.

-Some of the links below are affiliate links where we get a small kickback.
-We always appreciate the support!
+Some of the links below are affiliate links where I get a small kickback.
+I always appreciate the support!

 Wedding Dress vs Elopement Dress

 Your elopement dress is going to go on quite the adventure compared to a typical dress.
 This isn’t a wedding or reception where you’ll be inside most of the day.
 You’ll want to consider the style, fabric, and texture of a dress in a totally different way.
 So what makes for a great elopement dress?
 What should you be looking for?

 Things to Consider For Your Elopement Dress:

 - Mobility: Think about the activities you’ll be doing like hiking, climbing rocks, twirling around on the patio at your mountain cabin, jumping over streams, sitting on a blanket, etc. So being able to freely move around in your dress will make it a lot easier and keep you more comfortable throughout the day.